kuro5hin/fediwiki/home.md

 Welcome to FediWiki!

 This is a place where you can quickly get info about GNU Social.
-You will need to register to be able to edit pages.
+You can help contribute by making a merge request at [our repo](https://gitgud.io/archaeme/fediwiki).

 # Wiki Menu